daniruiz/Color-Fixer/README.md

 # [Color Fixer](https://drasite.com/color-fixer)

-Color Fixer is a Bash script that allows you to correct all your project colors by replacing them with the closest found in the new palette file.
-It supports HEX, RGB and RGBA colors.
+Color-Fixer is a Bash script that allows the developer to make corrections on the project's color palette.
+The script can process multiple files simultaneously and works by substituting the values it encounters inside the code with the closest ones from the new palette.
+It supports HEX, RGB and RGBA color codes.

 <p align=center><img src="https://raw.githubusercontent.com/daniruiz/Color-Fixer/master/1.png"></p>